The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control

 \subsection{vCoRs Anteroposterior Trajectory}

-The foot swing is trajectory by the observation that being the system potential energy a saddle surface \cite{Tiseo2016}.
+The foot swing trajectory is modelled by synchronising the movement with the biped potential energy, identified by the Saddle Space \cite{Tiseo2016}.
 This implies that if the CoM maintained $y_{Saddle}$, the gravitational pull is always directed toward the opposite foot \cite{Tiseo2018}.
-The virtual Centre of Rotations (vCoRs) are defined based on the recently reported findings that human motor control relies on a static reference in the foot \cite{Carpentier2017, Tiseo2018}.
-Therefore, the vCoRs (Figure \ref{fig1}) anteroposterior trajectories are described with a cycle starting when both feet are aligned in the frontal plane that restarts every $t_{Step}$ when the CoM reaches its maximum amplitude in the mediolateral oscillation in the opposite direction (Equation \ref{eq3}).
+The virtual Centres of Rotation (vCoRs) are defined by projecting to the ground the segment between the CoM and the CoR, based on the recently reported findings that human motor control relies on a static reference in the foot \cite{Carpentier2017, Tiseo2018}.
+Therefore, the vCoRs (\autoref{fig1}) anteroposterior trajectories are described with a cycle starting when both feet are aligned in the frontal plane.
+This is a periodic state that occurs every $t_{Step}$ when the CoM reaches its maximum amplitude in the mediolateral oscillation in the opposite direction (\autoref{eq3}).

-where $t_0$ is the time at the beginning of the cycle, $m_{saddle}(t)$ is the trajectory of the slope of $y_{Saddle}$ determined from the position of the support foot and the CoM, and GC stands for gait cycle.
+where $i=R,L$ indicates the right or left foot, $t_0$ is the time at the beginning of the cycle, and $m_{saddle}(t)$ is the trajectory of the slope of $y_{Saddle}$ determined from the position of the support foot and the CoM.
+TO describes the end of the toe-off, HS is the beginning of the heel strike, and GC stands for the end of the gait cycle.